 What the usable advice consisted of was primarily this:

 1. Keep your mouth shut about what doesn’t directly concern you, (which is almost everything), for at least the first year.
-After you establish your prison social group you might start spouting off at the mouth a little, and even then advise everyone that what you have to say in on the down low, and never talk negative about any inmate out of your group because whatever you say will undoubtedly get back to them.
+No one cares about a Newbie’s opinion.
+After you establish your prison social group you might start spouting off at the mouth a little to them, and even then advise everyone that what you have to say in “on the down low”, and never talk negative about any inmate out of your group because whatever you say will undoubtedly get back to them.

 (5) Don’t think that professing to be a preacher will get you anything.
 Half of the inmates in prison think they’re preachers.
 Nobody wants to hear you preaching your bull shit to them.
 And by the way, most of the worst rapists and sexual perverts are preachers, both in here and on the outside.

 For the most part the other arrivals did not heed what they were told on the bus by the old heads.
 They were too accustomed to lives of luxury and having “things”, of comfort.
 The younger of the new arrivals heard nothing being said except that they were going to be raped and become bitches.
 Many of them accepted it and were trying to figure out how to make it as easy as possible on themselves and how to find a “Daddy” that would protect them and not “whore” them out too much.

 There was one new arrival that Army paid close attention to as he was sizing up the other arrivals.
 This guy was about Army’s age, clean cut, no visible tattoos, styled hair and rather distinguished looking.
 Army decided that this was someone to consider for his prison social group that he would be building as quickly as possible.